jeokrohn/wxc_sdk/docs/examples.rst

     | usage: logout_users.py [-h] [--appname APPNAME] [--test] email
     |
-    | CLI tool to logout users to revoke user authorizations
+    | CLI tool to logout users by revoking user authorizations
     |
     | positional arguments:
     |   email              single email or path to file w/ email addresses (one email address per line). "all" can be